straydogstrut/AbilityPet/README.md

 * Hint - The like button on the pet detail page is announced as “heart red” and “heart white” when toggled
 * Trait - The Ask About Me button on the pet detail page opens Safari unexpectedly
 * Nesting - The “new arrival” icon in the tableView is not announced
-* *Grouping – Pet attributes and their associated values are read individually (UIAccessibilityElement)*
+* Grouping – Pet attributes and their associated values are read individually (UIAccessibilityElement)
-* *Modality – The alert dialog does not hold focus*
 * *Form validation – Error messages on the contact form are not announced by VoiceOver (Label and Hint)*

 We will address these in the following sections.